Skip to content

 You can interact with the filesystem through the web browser.

-• /data is where you store datasets and output files.
+• /home/$USER is where you store your configuration files, datasets and output files (limited in size).

-• /scratch is for temporary storage of potentially big data sets.
+• /scratch/$USER is for temporary storage of potentially big data sets.
 Data that is not accessed or modified in more than 30 days will be automatically removed.

 A full description of the ScienceCluster filesystem is available here.
 Reminder: Backing up or archiving your files to protect against data loss is the responsibility of the user.